 The “Starting” Five

-Here is a check in by Sam on 5 young players who have been in the league 1-3 years.
+Here is a check-in by Sam on 5 young players who have been in the league for 1-3 years.
 These players are still starting their careers off and have either been trending in the right or wrong direction.
 Remember, this is only after a few games for each player.
 These trends could certainly change as the season progresses.

 - Donte DiVincenzo: Trending Up

-After finding his stroke from downtown to start off the season, DiVincezo’s Prizm Silver RC PSA 10 is up about 43% over the past 2 weeks.
+After finding his stroke from downtown to start off the season, DiVincenzo’s Prizm Silver RC PSA 10 is up about 43% over the past 2 weeks.
 His shot is much quicker and smoother this season and with very little hesitation.
-This is almost the complete opposite to what Bucks fans saw last season and is very promising from an investment standpoint.
+This is almost the complete opposite of what Bucks fans saw last season and is very promising from an investment standpoint.

 - Mikal Bridges: Trending Up